 What does section 9AA of the Sentencing Act Mean?

-The reduction in the sentence under section 9AA of the Sentencing Act does not take into account other mitigating factors, such as contrition and remorse, which often result in a further reduction of the sentence imposed.
+The reduction in the sentence under section 9AA of the Sentencing Act does not take into account other mitigating factors, such as contrition and remorse, the age of the accused, lack of previous criminal history or steps taken towards rehabilitation, which often result in a further reduction of the sentence imposed.

 Find out more about Sentencing in WA.